espruino/BangleApps/apps/widtwenties/README.md

 ## Usage

-Download this widget and as long as your watch-face supports widgets, it will automatically run in the background.
+Download this widget and, as long as your watch-face supports widgets, it will automatically run in the background.

 ## Features